oliverneut/GoGreen/Final Report version 1.md

 3. How did we communicate?
     We agreed whatsapp would be our main communication channel.
 In addition we used gitlab and MatterMost.
 The main part of communication in the team happened during the face to face meetings where we also did the sprint plannings.
 Whatsapp then provided supplementary communication.
     If a sprint planning didn't work out, this would be discussed in the whatsapp group and work would be redistributed there.
 If necessary or desirable, additional face to face meetings would be planned, as face to face talking proved to be the most effective way of communicating.
-4. How did version control help (if at all)?
+4. How did version control help?
     We were able to make branches per week and add features accordingly.
 This was a great help with regard to keeping documentation and keeping things organized.
 5. What did we learn?
     We all learned how to work properly in group and what it is like working on software in team.